 Palmer’s new church was consecrated in 1777.
 Within ten years it also became too small, and Palmer extended it eastwards by two bays.
 A classical spire, added in 1790 to the existing tower, completed his design.
 St Swithin’s became the parish church of Georgian Bath.
 Today it is the only remaining 18th Century parish church in the city.

 During the 19th Century the rich and famous worshipped here.
 Many of them are commemorated by memorials inside the church.
-As space for burials ran out, a new cemetery was opened on Lansdown in 1848 on land attached to William Beckford’s tower which was conveyed to the then Rector by Beckford’s daughter, the Duchess of Hamilton.
+The space for burials ran out, a new cemetery was opened on Lansdown in 1848 on land attached to William Beckford’s tower, which was conveyed to the then Rector by Beckford’s daughter, the Duchess of Hamilton.

 In the Victorian era St Saviour’s, St Stephen’s, Holy Trinity and St Andrew’s were built as daughter churches to accommodate the growing population of the parish.
 All except the last eventually became independent parishes.
 The present-day parish extends from Royal Crescent in the west to Snow Hill in the east.

 In the 1840s a stained glass window depicting the Ascension was inserted in the east wall.